-Numerous opportunities for financial aid exist for students at NYITCOM in the form of loans, scholarships, and grants.
+Numerous opportunities for financial aid exist for students at the College of Osteopathic Medicine in the form of loans, scholarships, and grants.

-The financial aid office administers aid to students pursuing an osteopathic education.
+The financial aid office administers aid to students pursuing an education at NYITCOM.
 To be eligible for financial aid during any academic year, the student must meet four criteria:

-A student's need is calculated by subtracting all available resources reported from the college, determined student budget.
+A student’s need is calculated by subtracting all available resources reported from the college, as determined by the student's budget.

 Institutional guidelines and federal regulations determine how the aid is administered.
 A student’s cost of education is the annual amount required to pursue a course of study at the College of Osteopathic Medicine.
 This cost includes tuition, certain fees, books, supplies, and equipment.
 However, other expenditures are also taken into account.
 These additional amounts relate to the cost of housing, food, transportation, and personal expenses.

 The responsibility of obtaining and maintaining financial aid rests with the student.
 The financial aid office assists in obtaining information and completion of appropriate forms.
 Unless otherwise specified by a scholarship or loan program, all forms of financial aid must be reapplied for each academic year using new applications.